aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en.rst.txt

        2:
     -->3: if True
                  ^

-    My best guess: you wrote a statement beginning with 'if' but forgot to add a colon ':' at the end
+    My best guess:
+      You wrote a statement beginning with
+      'if' but forgot to add a colon ':' at the end

 SyntaxError - Missing colon 2